Cajac/picoCTF-Writeups/picoCTF_2023/General_Skills/repetitions.md

 One of the tags already gave it away.
 The contents of the file is [base64 encoded data](https://en.wikipedia.org/wiki/Base64).
-Otherwise, a good indicator for base64 encoded data is a string ending with one or two equal signs ('=') and the string contains nothing* but letters and numbers.
+Otherwise, a good indicator for base64 encoded data is a string ending with one or two equal signs ('=') and the string contains nothing but letters and numbers (with three exeptions: '+', '/', and '=').
 The ('=') is padding in base64 encoding.

-* There are a few exeptions: '+', '/', and '='.

 The contents of the file is
 ```